 You can see why trucking companies will fight you even when it's obvious that they are to blame for the accident.
 If they can convince a jury that you or some other party are also even partially to blame, they can avoid having to pay for all of your losses.

-I was hit by an 18-wheeler: How much is my 18-wheeler rear-end accident case potentially worth?
+I was hit by an 18-wheeler: How much is my case potentially worth?

 Everyone is entitled to ask us what they think their case is worth.
 The bottom line is that we can't give you reliable guess until we know the facts of your case.

 A lot will depend on how serious the injuries are, whether someone lost their life, and how many people contributed to the accident.
 We'd love to be able to a "Value Calculator" for people to just punch in some numbers and see what money they could receive, but that simply isn't possible.
 There are too many variables & factors.